neo-project/docs/docs/en-us/reference/scapi/framework/native/ContractManagement/getContractHashes.md

 Response description:

-Each element of the returned array is a contract message containing the contract's ID and Hash.
+Each element of the returned array is a contract message containing the contract ID and Hash.

 Base64 string `AAAABA==` to hexadecimal string is `00000004`.